 - Avoid outdoor activities when pollen or air pollution levels are high.

 - Avoid foods that trigger allergic reactions, such as milk, eggs, shellfish, peanuts, and tree nuts, including hazelnuts, walnuts, and almonds.

 - Reduce the use of harsh chemicals or heavily fragranced products at home.

-Nonallergic, or intrinsic, asthma does not require an allergen to trigger an attack.
+Nonallergic or intrinsic asthma does not need an allergen to trigger an attack.

 Experts believe that nonallergic asthma develops due to genetic and environmental factors.

 For example, symptoms may occur when a person has exposure to:

 - irritants in the air, such as smoke

 - respiratory infections, such as a cold, flu, or sinus infection

 People with symptoms such as shortness of breath, wheezing, or coughing should seek help from an asthma specialist.
 They will help them determine why their symptoms are happening.
 However, this may take longer with nonallergic asthma, where there is no clear trigger.